 Example: Stacey works in a small factory in coastal California.
 A severe earthquake strikes the area and damages the factory.
 Her employer lays off most employees indefinitely while the factory is rebuilt.

-In this case, Stacey’s employer is not required to give her sixty days’ advance notice of the layoff.
+In this case, Stacey’s employer is not required to give her or other affected employees sixty days’ advance notice of the layoff.

 Second, California’s WARN Act does not apply to mass layoffs or terminations that occur because a project or undertaking of an employer has been completed, where the employees were hired with the understanding that their job would only last as long as the project or undertaking did.
 (So, for example, when the shooting of a movie is completed and the cast and crew all lose their jobs, the Act does not apply.)